Peer to Peer (P2P) Software – Copyright Infringements

 1. When IT Services receive a “Cease and Desist” notice for Copyright Infringement from the Music or Film or Software industries they immediately block internet access to the computer that is sharing the files.

-2. IT Services then email the IT Office with details of the blocked computer and charge a £60.00 handling fee to the College.
+2. IT Services then email the IT Office with details of the blocked computer and charge a £50.00 an administration / handling fee to the College.
 The IT Office passes this handling fee straight to the student’s Batells.

 3. The IT Office then informs the Dean of the Copyright Infringement and the student “may” be charged a fine for breaching College IT regulations.